 We conducted our audit in accordance with Australian Auditing Standards.
-Our responsibilities under those standards are further described in the Auditor's responsibility section of our report.
-We are independent of the Group in accordance with the independence requirements of the Corporations Act 2001 and the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code) that are relevant to our audit of the financial report in Australia.
+Those Standards require that we comply with relevant ethical requirements relating to audit engagements and plan and perform the audit to obtain reasonable assurance about whether the financial report is free from material misstatement.
+Our responsibilities under those Standards are further described in the Auditor's Responsibilities for the Audit of the Financial Report section of our report.
+We are independent of the Group in accordance with the auditor independence requirements of the Corporations Act 2001 and the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110: Code of Ethics for Professional Accountants (the Code) that are relevant to our audit of the financial report in Australia.
 We have also fulfilled our other ethical responsibilities in accordance with the Code.